yaykostudio/yaykostudio/README.md

-🌱 I am currently learning a lot of things at once but I work on designing a game and a programming language in my spare time
+🌱 : I'm currently learning a lot of things at once but I'm currently working on a game design and a programming language too

 📫 : yayko.email@gmail.com
 <!---